gabrielblain/SPIChanges/README.md

 possible changing rainfall patterns (Park et al. 2019).
-Previous studies, however, have shown that interpreting NSPI estimates is not straightforward, as time-varying parametric distributions remove the effect of rainfall trends on the NSPI (Shiau, 2020).
-Consequently, in the presence of decreasing (or increasing) rainfall trends, the NSPI may underestimate (or overestimate) drought occurrence (Park et al., 2019;
+Previous studies, however, have shown that interpreting NSPI estimates is not straightforward, as time-varying parametric distributions remove the effect of rainfall trends on NSPI estimates (Shiau, 2020).
+Consequently, in the presence of decreasing (or increasing) rainfall trends, the NSPI may underestimate (or overestimate) drought occurrence (Park et al., 2019; Shiau, 2020).
-Shiau, 2020).

 This package, based on the study of Blain et al. (2022), demonstrates that the challenge of interpreting SPI estimates under changing climatic